 - Before you commit to using particular dishes, you may want to test out how easy they are to drill.

-- Some ceramics are very stubborn and it will take ages (hours) to drill holes in them, some will break (boo), and others drill quite readily (within minutes with the right drill bit).
+- Some ceramics are very stubborn and it will take ages (hours) to drill holes in them, some will break (boo), and others drill quite readily (within minutes with the right drill bit–use a diamond drill bit).
 You just have to test them out.

 - There are full instructions and supply lists for drilling holes in ceramic and glass dishes here.
 There’s also instructions for making garden flowers from dishes.